xRET2pwn/xret2pwn.github.io/_posts/2021-07-7-Windows_Defender_Bypass.md

 # PWN

-After discussing some WINAPIs we will need it to create our process injection binary that's bypass the windows defender let's start with creating our CPP.
+After discussing some WINAPIs we will create our process injection binary that's bypass the windows defender let's start with creating our CPP.

 There is just one step I would like to discuss it before writing the code which is i will decode the shellcode opcode by opcode.